locallyoptimistic/LocallyOptimistic/content/post/data-analyst.md

 Data analysts at early stage, tech-adjacent, start ups have the coolest jobs.
 For junior and mid level folks especially, there's so much to learn (hopefully an exciting proposition!) and being an analyst is a great way to do that because you're forced to wear many different hats.
 In addition, there are numerous career paths to take once you've cut your teeth for a few years as an analyst.
 Being an analyst however could mean different things to different people.

 Folks outside of Data sometimes struggle with answering the question: "what does Data do here?".
-While folks can can reason around "analysis" and "reporting" and "insights", their understanding is usually surface level -- which is okay!
+While folks can reason around "analysis" and "reporting" and "insights", their understanding is usually surface level -- which is okay!
 It can, however, be helpful to explain to folks what their Analytics team does in terms of other job functions they might be more familiar with.

 <!--more-->